fikander/simple-web-crawler/README.md

     /crawl?threads=THREADS_COUNT&depth=MAX_DEPTH&url=URL_TO_START_CRAWLING

-This will crawl `URL_TO_START_CRAWLING` page and recursively follow all the links from it while staying within the domain.
+- `URL_TO_START_CRAWLING` crawl starting with this URL, recursively follow all the links from it while staying within the domain.
-`THREADS_COUNT` is number of worker threads per request (1 by default). `WEBCRAWLER_MAX_THREADS` environment variable limits max number of threads.
+- `THREADS_COUNT` is number of worker threads per request (1 by default). `WEBCRAWLER_MAX_THREADS` environment variable limits max number of threads.
-`MAX_DEPTH` is the crawling depth (1 by default).
+- `MAX_DEPTH` is the crawling depth (1 by default).
 Value of 0 will not follow any links.

 Returns JSON results.

 Example: